 Prepare for disruptive technologies.
 A particularly significant challenge is being prepared for a disruptive technology that threatens your competitive position or your marketplace.
-Recently, such technologies have included smart phones challenging traditional forms of communication, computing, and commerce of all types; online programs and services challenging brick-and-mortar establishments; email, messaging, and social media challenging all other means of communication; and app-based services challenging traditional services.
+Recently, such technologies have included smart phones challenging traditional forms of communication, computing, and commerce of all types; virtual programs and services challenging in-person learning and support; email, messaging, and social media challenging all other means of communication; and app-based services challenging traditional services.
 Today, education organizations need to be scanning the environment inside and outside the education sector to detect such challenges at the earliest possible point in time.

 This category asks how senior leaders’ personal actions and your governance system guide and sustain your organization.

 This item asks about the key aspects of your senior leaders’ responsibilities, with the aim of creating an organization that is successful now and in the future.